CarlosR759/dwm-carlos/README.md

 </details>

 ## Prerequisites
-You need to have Xorg for launching dwm and devel tools.
+You need to have Xorg for launching dwm and devel tools for compiling.
+Git is not mandatory for installation so you can delete it form the command if you want.

-For to do: Adding cli lines for dependencies installation
 <details>
   <summary>Arch</summary>